sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

   - We hold a [fortnightly synchronous iteration planning](#fortnightly-iteration-planning), we take a look at the proposed issues together on the ["Next iteration" view](https://github.com/orgs/sourcegraph/projects/200/views/4).

-- Larger issues that involve multiple domains may benefit from a "project lead".
-A project lead assumes full responsibility for gathering all requirements to complete an issue.
-The project lead is expected to have full understanding of the issue and pull in any resources or team members needed to complete the task.

 - During an iteration, teammates **work on their assigned issues for the iteration in the order they are listed** in the ["Current iteration" view](https://github.com/orgs/sourcegraph/projects/200/views/1) of the board.
 When starting work on a task, the teammate **updates its status column to "In Progress"** to communicate it to their team.
 This gives a good overview in the ["Current iteration" view](https://github.com/orgs/sourcegraph/projects/200/views/1), which can also be viewed in [Kanban layout](https://github.com/orgs/sourcegraph/projects/200/views/1?layout=board), on how the iteration is tracking.

 - If one or more issues that were planned for an iteration are looking to **not get finished** (which includes testing) in the [current iteration](https://github.com/orgs/sourcegraph/projects/200/views/1) (while maintaining sustainable work practices) the assignee **raises this as soon as possible asynchronously** to the team (including the PM and EM), e.g. on the GitHub issue or Slack.
 These issues then **become _proposed_ issues for the next iteration** (meaning nothing carries over automatically, but we also don't just drop and forget missed issues).

+## Project Leads

+Larger issues that involve multiple domains may benefit from a "project lead".
+A project lead assumes full responsibility for gathering all requirements to complete an issue.
+The project lead is expected to have full understanding of the issue and pull in any resources or team members needed to complete the task.

+### Time commitment

+Being a project lead takes a bit more time than just working on a single issue.
+If you are a project lead then your capacity will be reduced.
+Project leads should make sure to take this into consideration when planning other iteration work.

+### Responsibilities

+1. Have a full understanding of the requirements and the work that needs to be done across the frontend and backend.
+The main benefit here is catching any misunderstandings or integration issues before they happen.
+1. Keep an eye on progress and be proactive about raising blockers or delays.
+1. Help define the testing plan.

+### Tracking project leads

+A project requiring a lead will most likely require multiple issues to complete.
+The project lead should create a tracking issue for these and clearly state who the lead is in the issue.

 ## How we think about issue sizes